-—Paul Kindstedt, author of American Farmstead Cheese and co-director of the Vermont Institute for Artisan Cheese
+—Catherine Donnelly, University of Vermont Professor and co-Director of the Vermont Institute for Artisan Cheese

 The first comprehensive guide to the award-winning American artisan cheese movement.